 The Business Exploration Series is ongoing programming and services for Business Preference students.
 This includes major and career exploration, academic advising support, and resources aimed at increasing your success at MSU.

-Broad Collaborative Learning Sessions are hosted in partnership with the Collaborative Learning Center.
-Topics are designed to help strengthen your skills in Time Management, Reading Skills, Note Taking, and Study Strategies.
+Academic Success workshops are hosted by the Collaborative Learning Center (CLC).
+Topics are designed to help strengthen your skills in Academic Time Management, Reading, Mathematics, Note Taking, Study Strategies and much more.

 Are you interested in exploring business related majors at MSU?
 Attend a Business Major and Career Exploration Session to learn more about business related majors at MSU.
 Topics include major degree requirements, employment outcomes, resources, and much more.

 Business Preference students are invited to attend a Group Advising session during Spring semesters.
 Group Advising is an opportunity to meet with a Broad Advisor to review Broad degree requirements and create a tentative schedule plan for the upcoming academic year.

 If you are interested in attending a Group Advising Session, please check out our website again in January 2021 for more information on dates and registration.